 After a year long-advocacy campaign led by Amal, the Security Council on 21 September 2017 unanimously adopted Resolution 2379 (2017) to establish an Investigative Team to collect, preserve and store evidence of ISIS’ crimes in Iraq, including those committed against the Yazidis.
 Crucially, the Resolution recognises that ISIS’ crimes are “part of the ideology and strategic objectives of [ISIS]” and that the establishment of the Investigative Team by the Security Council is a first step to “holding [ISIS] members accountable, particularly those who bear the greatest responsibility…”

 Evidence collection and accountability before international and domestic courts

-Amal has liaised with UN bodies and NGOs to receive the material gathered by them, acting as a hub for the collection and analysis of evidence of crimes against the Yazidis and a contact point for international and domestic prosecutors.
-These documentation and analysis efforts will allow, among other things, to supplement the submission to the Prosecutor of the International Criminal Court filed by Yazda in September 2015.
+Further, Amal has liaised with UN bodies and NGOs to receive the material gathered by them, acting as a hub for the collection and analysis of evidence of crimes against the Yazidis and a contact point for international and domestic prosecutors.
+In due course, Amal and Yazda hope that the evidence they collected and analysed will also assist the work of the Investigative Team established under Resolution 2379 (2017).